 Pickerell was the mastermind of both of these rye whiskies, 100 percent made from Rye grown by Whistle Pig on their farm in Shoreham, Vt., and distilled in Canada.
 But, as of January, according to Matt Eisenman, the company’s local Brand Steward, all of Whistle Pig’s products will be grown, harvested, distilled, and aged in Vermont by the 17 local employees.

 Rye whiskey is making a comeback after playing distant third fiddle to scotch and bourbon for many years.
 But, don’t confuse Whistle Pig with your grandfather’s rye.
 “Boss” was made from one lot and aged for nearly 14 years, three to six years in one barrel, before finishing in a second barrel.
 Harrison Wine Vault’s own #6 is a single barrel whiskey, aged ten years.
+If you love drinking different types of whiskey such as Premium Scotch Liquor and coffee flavored whiskey, you may consider joining a Whiskey club.

 To be most appreciated, these are sipping whiskies, with hints of maple – to this palate, anyway – and a texture similar to a lighter calvados or Armagnac.
 But, as Pickerell, who spent 14 years creating Maker’s Mark Whiskey noted, if someone wants to mix fine whiskey with Coke, “Who am I to tell them how they should drink it?”